 What to do

-Speaking of William Morris, you can visit his former home and retreat on a great English countryside trip to Kelmscott Manor, which was purchased by his wife Jane after his death in 1896.
-Morris drew inspiration from the home and its barns, meadows, streams, and gardens for his writings and designs, some of which youโll find on display here.ย
+Kelmscott Manor: Speaking of William Morris, you can add a visit to his former home to your list of beautiful places in England.
+Morris drew inspiration from the home and its barns, meadows, streams, and gardens for his writings and designs, some of which you’ll find on display there.

-While youโre in the Cotswolds, you should also head to Upper and Lower Slaughters (not at lethal as youโd think), and take some photos at other beautiful spots such as the Chipping Steps in Tetbury and Bourton-on-the-Water.
-And if youโre looking for a good pub lunch, The Wild Rabbit inย Chipping Norton serves up organic Daylesford-farmed produce by roaring fires.
+Upper and Lower Slaughters: Take photos at beautiful spots like the Chipping Steps in Tetbury and Bourton-on-the-Water.
+And if you’re looking for a good pub lunch, The Wild Rabbit in Chipping Norton serves up organic Daylesford-farmed produce.

 3. Corfe and Corfe Castle

-Okay, so itโs famous for its thousand-year-old castle but thereโs more to Corfe than that.
-The village of Corfe itself is a hive of history that dates from the Cretaceous and Jurassic periods when hungry dinosaurs roamed the Isle of Purbeck.
-In fact, thereโs evidence that civilization existed on the southern edge of the village in 6000 BC!
-Almost all periods of history can be celebrated in and around Corfe, which is pretty unique.
+Fun Fact: The village of Corfe itself is a hive of history that dates from the Cretaceous and Jurassic periods when hungry dinosaurs roamed the Isle of Purbeck.
+There’s evidence that civilization existed on the southern edge of the village over 8,000 years ago!

 What to do